Carlisle United F.C.: 2005–2025: Return to the Football League

-Curle got off to a flying start, winning his first full-match as manager 1–0 against fellow strugglers Tranmere Rovers.
-This was followed by a 3–0 victory over rivals Hartlepool United, and another home 3–0 victory against Stevenage.
-The run of form lifted Carlisle from the foot of the table, and out of the relegation zone.
-The surge in form soon petered out however, and United again found themselves near the trapdoor of the Football League's basement division.
-7 points from 3 games towards the back end of the season meant that Carlisle secured their Football League safety with 2 games to spare, following a 2–0 home victory over promotion-chasing Plymouth Argyle, just 4 days after a courageous 1–1 draw away at Burton Albion.
-The next season was a much better one but not enough for a promotion push, with the team finishing 10th.
-A highlight of the season was a visit at Anfield for the third round of the League Cup and a famous 1–1 draw against giants Liverpool, but lost 3–2 on penalties.
+In September 2014, Keith Curle was appointed as Carlisle United manager.
+After a poor start to the season, Curle lifted Carlisle from the foot of the table, and out of the relegation zone.
+However, Carlisle drifted back towards a relegation battle, only securing their Football League safety with two games to spare.
+The next season was a much more comfortable one but not enough for a promotion push, with the team finishing 10th.
+A highlight of the season was a visit to Anfield for the third round of the League Cup.
+Carlisle held Liverpool to a 1–1 draw, but lost 3–2 on penalties.